-Department of Polar Science, School of Multidisciplinary Sciences, The Graduate University for

-Advanced Studies (SOKENDAI), 10-3, Midori-cho, Tachikawa, Tokyo, 190-8518, Japan

-\Corresponding author.
-Kunio T. Takahashi (takahashi.kunio@nipr.ac.jp) (Received June 10, 2018; Accepted December 27, 2018)
+Department of Polar Science, School of Multidisciplinary Sciences, The Graduate University for Advanced Studies (SOKENDAI), 10-3, Midori-cho, Tachikawa, Tokyo, 190-8518, Japan \Corresponding author.
+Kunio T. TAKAHASHI (takahashi.kunio@nipr.ac.jp) (Received December 24, 2019; Accepted April 2, 2020)

 Abstract: As part of the monitoring program of the Japanese Antarctic Research Expedition (JARE), zooplankton sampling using a NORPAC (NORth PACific) standard net has been routinely carried out since JARE-14 (1972/73 season) to estimate the long-term trends of abundance, species composition and their temporal/spatial variation in the uppermost 150 m of the Indian Ocean sector of the Southern Ocean.
-Two separate monitoring surveys were completed during JARE-58 (December 2016 to March 2017).
-The icebreaker Shirase has a fixed schedule and route, travel down longitude 110°E each December and return along 150°E each March, making its voyages ideal for long-term monitoring work in this region.
-We present data from its 2016/2017 voyage.
-In additions, a transects by the T/V Umitaka-maru was also carried out along 110°E longitude in January 2017.
-Thus, this report provides the latest zooplankton data, forming part of the long-term monitoring of zooplankton carried out by JARE in this region for the last 40 years.
-These transect data can be used as time series and/or seasonal sets.
+Two separate monitoring surveys were completed during JARE-60 (December 2018 to March 2019).
+The icebreaker Shirase has a fixed schedule and route, traveling down longitude 110°E each December and returning along 150°E each March.
+Data collected on these fixed schedule seems to be ideal for long-term monitoring work in this region.
+We present data from its 2018/2019 voyage.
+In additions, separate samplings were carried out on board the T/V Umitaka-maru along 110°E longitude in January 2019.
+This report provides the latest zooplankton data.
+These transect data can be used as time series and/or seasonal sets over the last 45 years.